Writers

 Claudia Bauer is a dance writer and critic in the San Francisco Bay Area.
 Her writing has appeared in Dance Magazine, Pointe magazine, the San Francisco Chronicle, The Mercury News in San José, and numerous other publications.
 Instagram: @rainbowpixiedust

 Claudia Campazzo is executive director of San Francisco Classical Voice.
 Before joining SFCV, she worked in marketing for Strings magazine and was active as a freelance violist and teacher in the Boston area for 15 years.
-She has a Masters of Music from the New England Conservatory and a Masters of Education from Antioch University.
-As a fine artist, she has exhibited in national and international group shows, and she writes for The Botanical Artist, the American Society of Botanical Artist quarterly journal.
+She has a Master of Music from the New England Conservatory and a Master of Education from Antioch University.

 Cristina Schreil is a Bay Area-based award-winning arts and culture journalist.
 She has written for BBC Music, Acoustic Guitar, Strings, Nob Hill Gazette, and more.